hrshl212/Biconjugate-gradient--BiCGSTAB-and-Gauss-Jacobi-implementation-on-multi-GPU-system/README.md

 # Biconjugate-gradient-and-Gauss-Jacobi-implementation-on-multi-GPU-system
-This repository contains implementation for Biconjugate gradient and Jacobi methods for implicit solution of PDE (heat equation).
+This repository contains implementation for Biconjugate gradient and Jacobi method for implicit solution of PDE (heat equation).

 This project solves the **Laplace equation**: